NaveenBusiraju529/ui52/timenew/status.md

 ### CSS Approach
 - Used SAPUI5 responsive classes where possible
 - Added custom CSS for specific component styling
+- Overrode default SAP UI5 styling strategically with !important declarations
 - Used word-wrap and overflow properties to contain text
 - Created custom tile layout with HBox for header and VBox for content
 - Established uniform padding and margin system for visual consistency
-- Used !important declarations strategically to override default SAPUI5 styling
+- Added specialized styling for tab bars within tiles
+- Created consistent icon-title spacing with dedicated margin rule

 ### Component Structure
 - Implemented modular architecture with reusable fragments and controller modules